Portrait of the Academy

 Non-university research institution

-The current focus of the Academy's sustainability-oriented activities is on basic research in cultural and intellectual history.
-In these fast-moving times, science seeks knowledge and insights that will outlast current trends and provide long-term perspectives on the present.
-In this way, science creates sustainable values that preserve and renew intellectual foundations, experiences, and ideas far beyond the present day.
-The Academy of Sciences provides a space where long-term continuous observations and surveys are possible, data collections for editions of extensive text corpora and encyclopedias are compiled and made available to the general public.
-The Academy thus contributes to the preservation and development of cultural heritage for the present and the future and provides basic knowledge that can be used by other scientists in research and teaching as well as by the general public.
+The current focus of the Academy’s sustainability-oriented activities lies in the field of basic research in cultural and intellectual history.
+In these fast-paced times, scholarship seeks knowledge and insights that transcend current trends and offer long-term perspectives on the present.
+In this way, scholarship creates enduring values that preserve and renew the foundations of intellectual life, experiences, and ideas far beyond the here and now.
+The Academy of Sciences and Humanities a space where long-term, continuous observations and surveys are possible, and where data collections for editions of extensive text corpora and lexicons are compiled and made available to the general public.
+In this way, the Academy contributes to the preservation and accessibility of cultural heritage for the present and future, and provides foundational knowledge that can be utilized by other scholars in research and teaching, as well as by the general public.

 The Academy's research projects(internal link) cover a wide range of topics.
 Scientific responsibility for the individual projects lies with commissions composed of Academy members and external experts.